 If you are interested in work in Mexico check for details on the Mexico work permit page.

 For further information about the Mexico visa, contact the Mexican embassy or consulate where you reside

-Nationals of the following countries traveling on regular passports do not require visas to enter Mexico if they are tourists, visitors in transit or business visitors (a fee is applicable if entering by land.
-For those traveling by air the fee is included in the price of the plane ticket).
+Nationals of the following countries travelling on regular passports do not require visas to enter Mexico if they are tourists, visitors in transit or business visitors (a fee is applicable if entering by land.
+For those travelling by air the fee is included in the price of the plane ticket).